 When we finally make it through the process of getting to the airport, clearing security, waiting for our boarding call, and snagging a spot for our carry-on, most of us feel overwhelmed.

-Here are the three things that you should Every Time you board a flight.
+three things that you should do Every Time you board a flight.

 1. Set a Countdown for the Expected Flight Time

 Setting a silent timer on your phone is an easy way to know exactly how much time is left on your flight.
 While many international flights and a few transcontinental flights offer a countdown in the in-flight entertainment panel, for most flights you are stuck either trying to tell time or being that tiresome passenger who asks the flight attendant how much time is left in the flight.

 Be the star passenger who can strategize your entertainment choices and time your bathroom breaks by using a silent timer on your phone.
 After boarding, but before your flight takes off, simply set a silent alarm for the amount of time scheduled for the duration of your flight.
 By keeping this countdown active on your phone, you’ll know at a glance just how long you’ve got before your flight touches down at your destination.

 This method works especially well for flights across multiple time zones, where it can be challenging to track how much time has passed using a watch.

 I often set two timers:

 - ⏲ A total travel time countdown.
 I set this timer when I leave my home.
 It is set for the my total travel time – the timer goes off at the time that I expect to be checking into my destination hotel, hostel, or Airbnb.
 This time really helps me get through marathon 24hr+ travel days.